Aneeshie/nix-home/README.md

 # 🏠 Home Manager flake

-<<<<<<< HEAD
 This repository is my Home Manager configuration, defined as a Nix flake.
-It manages user-level packages, programs (git, zsh, starship, Neovim), terminal config (Ghostty), and provides convenient development shells for DSA and full‑stack work.
+It manages user-level packages, programs (git, zsh, starship, Neovim), optionally configures the Ghostty terminal if you use it, and provides convenient development shells for DSA and full‑stack work.

 =======
-This repository is your Home Manager configuration, defined as a Nix flake.
-It manages user-level packages, programs (git, zsh, starship, Neovim), optionally configures the Ghostty terminal if you use it, and provides convenient development shells for DSA and full‑stack work.
->>>>>>> c6cc1d7 (upd)

 > **Note on platforms**
 > - The Home Manager config and dev shells are currently wired to `aarch64-darwin` (Apple Silicon macOS).